You have turned-in this assignment. You can review the lesson and see your previous answers.

 Let's just recap what these words mean.

-So misconceptions are incorrect ideas or opinions that people have.
+So, misconceptions are incorrect ideas or opinions that people have.

 They're often based on people having incorrect facts or a limited amount of knowledge about something.

-Stereotypes are ideas or beliefs that many people have about a particular thing, person, group of people or place.
+Stereotypes are ideas or beliefs that many people have about a particular thing, person, group of people, or place.

 And all of these are based on a lack of information.

-So Laura has been thinking about this and she says, "A stereotype about Italy could be that people only eat pizza."
-And of course we might ask, well, what problems might misconceptions and stereotypes cause?
-And of course, we know that Italians don't only eat pizza.
+So, Laura's been thinking about this, and she says, "A stereotype about Italy could be that people only eat pizza.

 There's an array of amazing food in Italy, isn't there?
-There's pasta, there's beautiful vegetables, incredible fruit.

-And so if people think it's only pizza, that gives them a very limited idea.
+And so, if people think it's only pizza, that gives them a very limited idea, and means that they stereotype Italians as just people who eat pizza.

 And if we use these different information and we bring it all together, we can avoid those misconceptions and stereotypes.